 Head Start is a federally funded, comprehensive preschool program designed for children ages 3 and 4 whose families meet federal income requirements in Jefferson County.
 Children in high risk environments or with special needs may be eligible regardless of income.

-Every three years, Head Start conducts an assessment of community needs.
+Every five years, Head Start conducts an assessment of community needs.
 The assessment process includes the collection and analysis of data that serves as useful tool in aligning the Head Start program with the needs of local families and children.

-Marie Ambrose, Head Start/UPK Director
+Melissa Jenkins, Head Start/UPK Director

 Trish Gay, Family Service/Parent Involvement/ERSEA Specialist